formlio/forml/docs/workflow/actor.rst

 Decorated Function Actors
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Less verbose option for defining actors is based on wrapping user-defined functions using the ``@wrap.Actor.train`` and/or ``@wrap.Actor.apply`` decorators from the :doc:`Pipeline Library <../pipeline>` (the following examples match exactly the functionality as in the native implementations above):

 .. md-tab-set::

     .. md-tab-item:: Stateless Actor

         .. code-block:: python
+            :linenos:

             import typing
             import pandas
             from forml.pipeline import wrap

             @wrap.Actor.apply
+            def StaticImpute(
+                df: pandas.DataFrame,
+                *,
+                column: str,
+                value: float,
-            def static_impute(df: pandas.DataFrame, *, column: str, value: float) -> pandas.DataFrame:
+            ) -> pandas.DataFrame:
                 """Simple stateless imputation actor using the provided value to fill the NaNs.""" df[column] = df[column].fillna(value)
                 return df